 Infertility is more common in women who are older than 35 years old.

 These factors increase your chance of developing infertility:

 During the first visit, you will both be evaluated.
-The doctor will ask about symptoms and medical history.
+You will be asked about symptoms and medical history.
 Your doctor will look for physical problems that might cause infertility.

 The following tests may be done to see if you are ovulating: